Data Loss Prevention: Qwik Start - Command Line

-Now that we have our files downloaded and environment variable set, let's install the app's dependencies by running the following commands:
+With the files downloaded and environment variable set, install the app's dependencies.

-You may see some warnings in the gcloud console-you can ignore them.
+You may see some warnings in the output, you can ignore them.

 Task 3.
 Inspect a string for sensitive information

-Now that our dependencies are installed, let's use the DLP API to inspect a string for sensitive information.
+Now that the dependencies are installed, use the DLP API to inspect a string for sensitive information.